Get personalized metal finishing help, no charge!

 hobbyist - Sinton Texas

-Q. I got ripped off at a antique store or did I?
+Q. I got ripped off at an antique store or did I?
 I went to test my silver purchase out at a "we buy gold" place. the guy first tested it and it was silver he said.
 Then he told me to go home and cut it in half so he could see if it was solid I came back and he tested it again he said nope not silver what?
 After ruining the piece he didn't want it.
 I'm confused he tested it with an acid.
-It made the silver black -- what does that mean?anthony salas
+It made the silver black -- what does that mean?Anthony Salas

 hobbyist - glendale, California